 Project Activities and Approaches

-- ERA II interventions will focus on approximately 900 households and will benefit over 3,000 people that are most directly affected in the seven informal settlements of Pescadito, La Gloria, Brisas del Puente, Puerto Alegre, El Refugio, Villa Linda, and San José.
+- The program provided immediate response actions aimed at saving lives and increased communities’ overall resilience to the humanitarian crises.
+The ERA II interventions focused on approximately 900 households and benefited over 3,000 people that were most directly affected in the seven informal settlements of Pescadito, La Gloria, Brisas del Puente, Puerto Alegre, El Refugio, Villa Linda, and San José.